Workers compensation is a system that helps workers who get hurt on the job, but what should you do if you have your workers compensation denied?

 Although federal labor law requires employers to carry workmen's compensation insurance to provide for employees injured on the job, the reality is that many claims for workers compensation are denied.

-Filing a construction accident claim with a lawyer is complex.
+Filing a construction accident claim without the aid of construction accident law firms is complex.
 It is not uncommon for a single detail to result your workers compensation denied.
 These include:

 - Injured during work hours but not actually at the job site.